 In recent years PPI’s focus on education has been revived primarily in the form of half-day or one-day seminars on topics of mutual interest to pastors and counselors.
 PPI also provides unique services to faith leaders in the form of support groups, educational workshops held at churches, psychological testing for candidates for ordination, consulting and Clinical Pastoral Education.

 PPI seeks to serve the diverse faith community of Pittsburgh in all its iterations, including Jewish, Hindu, Muslim, Buddhist, Christian and less clearly defined spiritualities.
-Services are provided free of discrimination according to age, color, ethnic origin, religious affiliation, sexual orientation, or physical disability.
-Among them the staff take most insurances including UPMC, UPMC for You, Highmark, Blue Cross Blue Shield, Gateway, Aetna, Beech Street, CHIP, Cigna, Health America, MHN, Magellan Behavioral Health, Medical Assistance, Medicare, Tricare, UBH – Optum, Value Behavioral Health and ValueOptions.
+Services are provided free of discrimination according to age, color, ethnic origin, religious affiliation, sexual orientation, or disability.
+Among them the staff take most insurances including UPMC, UPMC for You, Highmark, Blue Cross Blue Shield, Gateway, Aetna, CHIP, Cigna, Health America, MHN, Magellan Behavioral Health, Medical Assistance, Medicare, Tricare, UBH – Optum, Value Behavioral Health and ValueOptions.

 PPI is nationally certified by The Samaritan Institute and functions in accordance with Samaritan’s standards and code of ethics.